 Typically, the party procuring the work (ie the land owner or land developer) selects the form of the contract.

 There are no construction organizations which typically produce standard forms of contracts for construction projects.
-However, International Federation of Consulting Engineers (Fédération Internationale Des Ingénieurs-Conseils) (FIDIC) standard forms are used for projects in Italy.
+However, International Federation of Consulting Engineers (Fédération Internationale Des Ingénieurs-Conseils) (FIDIC) standard forms can be used for projects in Italy (even if this is not the standard approach), subject to proper adjustments of the relevant text to make it compliant with the Italian legislation and market practice.

 Two standard forms of construction contract are recognized.